camping-rso/orchestration/README.md

-# Camping microservices orchestration and automation with xOpera with Ansible
+# Camping microservices orchestration and automation with xOpera and Ansible

 ## Table of Contents
   - [Purpose](#purpose)